-Command Description replication repair Used to attempt to repair a cluster without tearing down the entire cluster. replication setup Creates a cluster of two Cloudpath ES nodes.
-You can create either an active - standby cluster or an active - active (with or without NAT) cluster.
-You are prompted from the command dialog to enter which options you are configuring. replication show-config Displays the configuration of the cluster.
-Example output: Primary - 192.168.94.243 ssh port# 8022 Secondary - 192.168.94.244 ssh port# 8022 Type - MULTISITE-ACTIVE-ACTIVE-NO-NAT Cluster Name - jeff245.cloudpath.net replication show-status Displays database replication status. replication teardown Tears down the cluster and sets each cluster node back to a single-node Cloudpath system.
+Command Description replication repair Used to attempt to repair replication between two cluster database nodes without tearing down the entire cluster. replication setup Creates a cluster of two Cloudpath ES nodes.
+You can create either an active-standby cluster or an active-active (with or without NAT) cluster.
+You are prompted from the command dialog to enter which options you are configuring. replication add-appnode Adds an APP node to an existing active-active cluster.
+This command must be run from the DB node of the node group to which you are adding the APP node. replication remove-appnode Removes an APP node from an existing active-active cluster.
+This command must be run from the DB node of the node group to which the the APP node belongs. replication show-config Displays the configuration of the cluster.
+Example output: Primary - 192.168.94.243 ssh port# 8022 Secondary - 192.168.94.244 ssh port# 8022 Type - MULTISITE-ACTIVE-ACTIVE-NO-NAT Cluster Name - jeff247.cloudpath.net